wp-plugins/wcp-contact-form/readme.txt

 6. Entries
 7. Entries :: Group Actions
 8. Entries :: Detail
-9. Admin Panel :: Settings :: Form Tab
+9. Admin Panel :: Settings :: Form Tab :: Default Configuration
+10. Admin Panel :: Settings :: Form Tab :: Custom Configuration
-10. Admin Panel :: Settings :: Errors Tab
+11. Admin Panel :: Settings :: Errors Tab
-11. Admin Panel :: Settings :: Notifications
+12. Admin Panel :: Settings :: Notifications

 == Changelog ==

+= 2.0.0 =
+* global changes of the plugin core and templates structure **Beware!** You can have issues if you make some customization in the form templates manually by code!;
+* added possibility to dynamic setup of the form fields.
+Fields can be added, deleted and reordered;
+* added following field types: numeric, checkbox;
+* added export to CSV format;
+* added setting for default user notification email for forms with multiple email fields;
+* added additional error message for numeric field type;
+* Fixed: Issue with fatal error when trying to activate plugin for PHP 5.3;
+* Fixed: Issue for AJAX request with enabled Zlib-compression;

 = 1.2.0 =
 * global changes of the plugin core;